TRANDONGXYZ/Face-Detection/README.md

-# Face-Detection
+# Face Detection

-The program can detect faces through webcam
+To run the program first you need to install the opencv library first.

+To close the webcam window press the 'q' key